Nov 15, 2006

 Let's talk about fingerprint systems.
 They suck.

-This way we enhance authentication factor from something we have to something we have plus something we know.
-In other words, biometrics itself becomes a two factors authentication, rather than just being a second or a single factor.
-As simple as is.
+By doing this, we enhance authentication factor.
+It is not just something we have anymore.
+Now it is something we have plus something we know.
+In other words, biometrics itself becomes a two–factor authentication, instead of being a factor.